 The main activities of the strategic planning process are the establishment of the goals and plans of the organization.
-The long term issues are focused on the strategic planning emphasis on the survival and growth.
-Moreover the overall effectiveness of the organization is made in the strategic planning process.
+The long-term issues are focused on the strategic planning emphasis on survival and growth.
+Moreover, the overall effectiveness of the organization is made by the strategic planning process.

 Tactical planning is the transformation of the established goals and wider plans into more specified and actionable objectives.
-The tactical planning is done by middle level managers in the organization by taking the decisions based on coordination of resources and shorter time horizon.
+Tactical planning is done by middle-level managers in the organization by taking the decisions based on coordination of resources and a shorter time horizon.

 Features of a Strategic Plan

-Strategic planning is involved in the development of the mission statement, goals and objectives, business portfolio and functional plans in the organization.
+Strategic planning is involved in the development of the mission statement, goals and objectives, business portfolio, and functional plans in the organization.
 The growth aspect of the organization is also focused on strategic planning.
-Four avenues of growth are explained in the product/market expansion grid, which are as follow
+Four avenues of growth are explained in the product/market expansion grid, which is as follows

 - Market penetration